HomeSkillsSkills for Investment BankingAndrew PershMay 19, 202612 min read

 Deal Process Manager

-Skills 1 to 5 build the fact base, the valuation, and the deal thesis before you go to market.
+Skills 1 to 5 build the fact base, valuation, and deal thesis before market.
 Skills 6 to 10 carry the deal from pitch through process to close.

 Setup Guide